Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** It's a bit late, but I'm feeling good.
 Yoga have became such an important part of my everyday well-being.
 Namaste. :)

+### Day 49: June 12, 2020 (Splay trees)

+**Today's Progress**: Learning about another binary search tree called splay trees.
+The important thing to notice its operations take O(nlogn) time for n operations, so logarithmic time in average, but more frequently access nodes will cost less to look up.

+**Thoughts:** Feeling ok.
+Not that of a productive day, but it was ok.
+I read a lot, look for things to buy and look for jobs on Microsoft Careers website.

 ### Day : June , 2020 ()